 This is my account of hiking in the Knoydart Penisula from Inverie to the Sourlies Bothy and the slight disaster hike it became.
-There was obviously lots more arguing, more yelped worries and panic (from me at least anyways) than mentioned, but just use your imagination.
-I’ve had several disastrous hikes, been lost many times before and wilderness before, but this is probably the best one so far, seeing as I was accompanied by my wife, Bronwyn.
+There was obviously lots more arguing, more yelped worries and genuine panic (from me at least anyways) than mentioned, but just use your imagination.
+I’ve had several disastrous hikes, been lost in wilderness-type areas many times before, but this is probably the best one so far, seeing as I was accompanied by my wife, Bronwyn.

 The Knoydart Penisula is on the North-East coast of Scotland, not far from the Isle of Skye and is considered the last wilderness in Britain – nowhere else in the UK can you hike for 2 or 3 days and not see anyone else nor be disturbed by any roads or cars.
 There’s no mobile signal either, no phone boxes, nothing 😀